by Linda Kaidan

 Promising new technologies can reduce greenhouse gas

-This map projection of the future is likely to be optimistic–climate change becomes more erratic and costly every year.
+Climate change becomes more erratic and costly every year.
 Yet there are many technologies that will help combat this devastating process.
 As our president continues to deny climate change, some technology innovators are filling the gap left by ineffectual governance.

 Bill Gates is heading a $1 billion venture fund supporting development of clean energy technology, Breakthrough Energy Ventures.
 Co-founders include Jeff Bezos and Richard Brandon.
 The goal of the fund is to build companies that will provide affordable emissions-free energy.
 Gates is personally investing $1 billion in startups and companies starting this year.